 A Connecticut promissory note is a binding document between a lender and a borrower that contains the terms of a loan arrangement between the parties.
-This document contains the contact information of both parties, the amount of money owed by the borrower, the amount of interest, the frequency of payments, and any late fees.
-Furthermore, the parties may negotiate whether the borrower will have to put up collateral to ensure prompt payback (“secure” or “unsecured”).
-When both parties have signed the form, it becomes legally binding.
-Failure on the borrower’s part to pay back the money could result in legal action initiated by the lender.
+This document includes the contact information of both parties, the amount of money owed by the borrower, the amount of interest, the frequency of payments, and any late fees.
+Furthermore, the parties may negotiate whether the borrower will have to put up collateral to ensure the lender is protected against delinquent payment.

 - Interest & Usury Laws: Chapter 673

-- Usury Rate for Loans (excluding pawnbrokers) (§ 37-4): Over 12%
+- Usury Rate With Contract (excluding pawnbrokers) (§ 37-4): 12%

-- Usury Rate for Damages in Civil Actions/Arbitration (§ 37-3a(a)): Over 10%
+- Usury Rate for Damages in Civil Actions/Arbitration (§ 37-3a(a)): 10%

-- Usury Rate for Damages in Negligence Actions (§ 37-3b(a)): Over 10%
+- Usury Rate for Damages in Negligence Actions (§ 37-3b(a)): 10%

-- Usury Rate for Hospital Services Debt (§ 37-3a(b)): Over 5%
+- Usury Rate for Hospital Services Debt (§ 37-3a(b)): 5%

-- Usury Rate for Income Tax Refund Anticipation Loans (§ 42-480(d)): Over 60% for initial 21 days; over 20% after 21 days.
+- Usury Rate for Income Tax Refund Anticipation Loans (§ 42-480(d)): 60% for initial 21 days; 20% after 21 days.

-- Usury Rate for Community Residential Facilities Loans (§ 17a-220(9)): Over 6%
+- Usury Rate for Community Residential Facilities Loans (§ 17a-220(9)): 6%